 Gynecologic (GYN) Pathology Fellowship

-The Gynecologic (GYN) Pathology Fellowship is a Texas Medical Board-approved program offered by the Department of Pathology at UT Southwestern Medical Center.
-It is a one-year fellowship with comprehensive training in diagnostic gynecologic pathology that includes in-depth exposure to all aspects of the specialty.
+The ACGME-accredited Gynecologic (GYN) Pathology Fellowship program offered by the Department of Pathology at UT Southwestern Medical Center is a one-year fellowship with comprehensive training focusing on diagnostic gynecologic pathology that includes in-depth exposure to all aspects of the specialty.
+The fellow will also have ample opportunity to do clinical oriented research in the training period.

 The Gynecologic Pathology Fellowship Program is structured to provide all needed core training over a one-year period and to ensure proficiency in practice in lesions of the female reproductive organs (gross pathology, frozen section diagnosis, histology, immunohistochemistry, and certain aspects of molecular diagnostics).